Adult & Teen Classes Summer 2018

 Jeanne Speier & Jahanna Blunt (A)

-MODERN BASICS 1 – CANCELLED for Session 2.
+MODERN BASICS 1 – This class is running for Session 3!
+Drop-in students are welcome.

 Alissa Stachowski (A)

-DUNHAM MODERN with Vsiting Guest Instructors, Jeanne Speier and Jahanna Blunt – July 12 & 19
+DUNHAM MODERN with Visiting Guest Instructors, Jeanne Speier and Jahanna Blunt – July 12 & 19 ONLY

 Allison Jacobs (C)